Elxss/Bypass-cooldown-Anonym-Ninja/README.md

    ```
 4. Paste it in the New UserScript
 5. Save ( CTRL + S )
-5. This is not a step, you're done ;) if you enjoyed this project please show me by sending me a little message or a star thanks.
+5. This is not a step, everything's good, don't forget to leave a star if you enjoyed the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>